githubnext/eea/docs/report.md

 - Comprehension: EEA naturally helps users understand and maintain, while also being machine-readable.
 - Solving the Vocabulary Problem: EEA gives users the vocabulary they need to shape and describe their intent.
 As a result the actual change to a specification can often be very small.
 - Incremental Adoption: EEA can be gradually adopted on existing repositories, allowing users to start using it without having to rewrite their entire codebase.
 - Accuracy: Extract-Edit can produce accurate and precise specifications, which, when used as inputs to the Apply step, generate code changes that are accurate and precise.
+- Succinctness: EEA means code changes are specified extremely succinctly, in the sense that the number of overall changed words needed to express a change is small.

 We observed the following drawbacks: